felis/USB_Host_Shield_2.0/README.md

 #### Xbox ONE Library

-An Xbox ONE controller is supported via USB in the [XBOXONE](XBOXONE.cpp) class.
+A Xbox ONE controller is supported via USB in the [XBOXONE](XBOXONE.cpp) class.
 It is heavily based on the 360 library above.
 In addition to cross referencing the above, information on the protocol was found at:

 * <https://github.com/quantus/xbox-one-controller-protocol>
 * <https://github.com/torvalds/linux/blob/master/drivers/input/joystick/xpad.c>
 * <https://github.com/kylelemons/xbox/blob/master/xbox.go>

+#### Xbox ONE S Library

+A Xbox ONE controller is supported via Bluetooth in the [XBOXONESBT](XBOXONESBT.cpp) class.

+Special thanks to [HisashiKato](https://github.com/HisashiKato) for his help: <https://github.com/felis/USB_Host_Shield_2.0/issues/252#issuecomment-716912362>.

 ### [Wii library](Wii.cpp)